 - need for the care and nurturing of immediate family members.

-In these cases only, the period of tenure of the Chair can be extended by the equivalent period of the leave, upon request.
+For these types of leaves, the period of tenure of the Chair can be extended by the equivalent period of the leave, upon request.
 Consequently, the renewal date, if applicable, will also be extended.

 Chairholders as electoral candidates

-Paid maternity and parental leave for students and postdoctoral fellows
+Paid maternity and parental leave for graduate students and postdoctoral researchers

 Residual funds cannot be transferred into the institution’s General Research Fund.

 When a Canada Research Chair is renewed, the residual funds are to be automatically transferred into the new account of the renewed Chair.
 This procedure also applies to Tier 2 chairholders who are advanced to a Tier 1 Chair where there is no break in funding between the two periods of tenure.